TheCodeYoda/Csgo-server-blocker/README.md

 # Csgo-server-blocker
 A script to disable steam servers regionwise.
+[Works on Windows only]

 ## Dependencies
 python3.x